atelili/2BiVQA/README.md

 ## 3-Train (optional):

-This step can be skipped, and directly test the model in the next section.
+This step can be skipped, and directly test the model in the next section with pre-trained models.

 To train your own model: